milochen0418/audio-research/README.md

 # File list
 ## audio_record_and_play_test.ipynb
-This is most simple example for you to record and play.
+This is most simple example for you to record file and play file.
-This code should be running well on your platform.
+This code should be running well on your OS in jupyter notebook.

-## audio_record_test.ipynb
+## audio_spectrum_analyzer.ipynb
-The file show how to record data from microphone to output.wav
-After testing, this code is working on Mac OS
+The first cell in this file is the implementation of Waveform Viewer.
+The second cell in this file is the impelemntation of Audio Spectrum Analyzer.
+I just justify the code in first cell to become the code in second cell.
+That's my method to make a audio spectrum analyzer in jupyter notebook.

 ## audio_spectrum_qt.py
-Development qt app for audio_spectrum
+It is  qt app for audio_spectrum.
+But resize window will be dead because I don't write code to process the
+conflict between UI and data processing.